 The European emission standards for new nonroad diesel engines have been structured as gradually more stringent tiers known as Stage I...IV standards.
 Additionally, emission standards have been adopted for small, gasoline fueled nonroad engines.
+The regulations are specified by Directive 97/68/EC with numerous later amendments.
 The main regulatory steps were:

-- Stage I/II.
-The first European legislation to regulate emissions from nonroad (off-road) mobile equipment was promulgated on December 16, 1997 [Directive 97/68/EC].
+Stage I/II.
+The first European legislation to regulate emissions from nonroad (off-road) mobile equipment was promulgated on December 16, 1997 .
 The regulations for nonroad diesels were introduced in two stages: Stage I implemented in 1999 and Stage II implemented from 2001 to 2004, depending on the engine power output.

-- On December 9, 2002, the European Parliament adopted Directive 2002/88/EC, amending the nonroad Directive 97/68/EC by adding emission standards for small, gasoline fueled utility engines below 19 kW.
+- Small Utility Engines.
+On December 9, 2002, the European Parliament adopted Directive 2002/88/EC , amending the nonroad Directive 97/68/EC by adding emission standards for small, gasoline fueled utility engines below 19 kW.
 The Directive also extended the applicability of Stage II standards on constant speed engines.
 The utility engine emission standards are to a large degree aligned with the US emission standards for small utility engines.

 Two additional Directives were adopted in 2010: Directive 2010/26/EU provides further technical details on the testing and approvals of Stage IIIB and Stage IV engines, and Directive 2010/22/EU amends the earlier legislation applicable to agricultural and forestry tractors.